 - a list of your educational and professional qualifications and job experience for your résumé

 Make photocopies of all these types of documents, in case the originals get lost.
 Be sure to keep the photocopies in a separate place from the originals.

 Customs declaration card

 Before you arrive in Canada, you may be asked to complete a Customs Declaration Card.
-You must complete this card before you meet with customs and immigration officials, even if you are not a Canadian citizen.
+Complete this card before meeting with customs and immigration officials, even if you aren’t a Canadian citizen.

 What to declare

 Use the Customs Declaration Card to declare what you’re bringing into Canada, including any:

 - items you must pay duty on, such as: